Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 ## Virtual Private Cloud
 VPC, Private network (in region) with CIDR range (10.0.0.0/16), defaultVPC
 Subnets with CIDR subrange (in AZ), Public or private (internet connectivity)
-Internet Gateway, Connectivity to internet, Inside VPC, Route from public subnet
+Internet Gateway, Connectivity with internet, In VPC, Route from public subnet
-NAT Gateway, Outbound connectivity to internet, Inside public subnet, Route from private subnet
+NAT Gateway, Outbound connectivity to internet, In public subnet, Route from private subnet
+Route Tables, In VPC or subnet, Destination (172.31.0.0/16), Target (local, gateway)